engie-group/shaystack/README.md

 ### AWS Lambda

 The code is compatible with AWS Lambda.
-Install this option (`pip install "haystackapi[lambda]"`) and create a file `zappa_settings.json` something like this:
+Install this option (`pip install "haystackapi[lambda]"`) and create a file `zappa_settings.json` with something like this:

 ```json
 {